ALDH7A1

 Aldehyde dehydrogenase 7 family, member A1, also known as ALDH7A1 or antiquitin, is an enzyme that in humans is encoded by the ALDH7A1 gene.
 The protein encoded by this gene is a member of subfamily 7 in the aldehyde dehydrogenase gene family.
 These enzymes are thought to play a major role in the detoxification of aldehydes generated by alcohol metabolism and lipid peroxidation.
 This particular member has homology to a previously described protein from the green garden pea, the 26g pea turgor protein.
 It is also involved in lysine catabolism that is known to occur in the mitochondrial matrix.
 Recent reports show that this protein is found both in the cytosol and the mitochondria, and the two forms likely arise from the use of alternative translation initiation sites.
 An additional variant encoding a different isoform has also been found for this gene.
 Mutations in this gene are associated with pyridoxine-dependent epilepsy.
 Several related pseudogenes have also been identified.

+Tissue distribution

+Antiquitin localizes to different subcellular compartments depending on cellular context and physiological function.
+The protein can localize to the cytosol, mitochondria, or nucleus depending on the inclusion of specific localization sequences.

+In particular, antiquitin localizes to the mitochondria in kidney and liver, where it contributes to the synthesis of betaine, a chaperone protein involved in protection against osmotic stress.

 Structure

-The protein encoded by this gene can localize to the cytosol, mitochondria, or nucleus depending on the inclusion of certain localization sequences.
-The N-terminal mitochondrial targeting sequence is responsible for mitochondrial localization, while the nuclear localization signal and nuclear export signal are necessary for nuclear localization.
-Exclusion of the above in the final protein product leads to cytosolic localization.
-In the protein, two amino acid residues, Glu121 and Arg301, are attributed for the binding and catalyzing one of its substrates, alpha-aminoadipic semialdehyde (α-AASA).
+The subcellular localization of antiquitin is determined by the presence or absence of specific targeting sequences in the encoded protein.
+The N-terminal mitochondrial targeting sequence mediates mitochondrial localization, whereas the nuclear localization signal and nuclear export signal regulate nuclear localization.
+Exclusion of these sequences results in cytosolic localization.

+Two amino acid residues, Glu121 and Arg301, are critical for substrate binding and catalysis of alpha-aminoadipic semialdehyde (α-AASA).

 Antiquitin shares 60% homology with the 26g pea turgor protein, also referred to as ALDH7B1, in the green garden pea.